 Another method of scooping pine pellets is by using a sifting litter box.
 This method does the same thing as the above method, but instead of the cat owner sifting out the sawdust by hand, the litter box does it.
 To use a sifting box, start by scooping out your cat’s poop.
 The sifting litter box has two levels, the higher level has holes all along the bottom to let sawdust fall through without letting the clean pellets fall through.
 Shake the litter box until all the sawdust has fallen through until you are left with only clean pellets on the top level.
 Separate the top level of the litter box from the bottom level, and empty out all of the sawdust from the bottom level.

 How often should you change wood pellet cat litter?

 Most manufacturers recommend changing your wood pellet cat litter once every two weeks.
 But this is highly dependent on the number of felines you have in your home.

-If you have only one, then you might only need to change the wood pellet cat litter once every four weeks.
+If you have only one, then you might only need to change the litter once every four weeks.
 And if you have more than two, then the frequency will increase accordingly.

-If you are looking for more information on how often you will have to change out the wood pellet cat litter, check out our article on it.
+If you are looking for more information on how often you will have to change out wood pellet litter, check out our article on it.

 What kind of wood pellets can you use for cat litter?